davidbmar/audio_client_server/controller/dockerbuild/README.md

 # Create a container from your image
 docker create --name temp_lambda lambda-function-image

-# However instead of the above you might do this instead to get into the container.
+# OR IF YOU WANT instead of the above you might do this instead to get into the container.
 docker run --name temp_lambda -d lambda-function-image docker exec -it temp_lambda /bin/bash